Climate Change Disclosures Based on TCFD Recommendations

-Since endorsing the Task Force on Climate-related Financial Disclosure (hereafter, TCFD) recommendations* in April 2022, we have been promoting information disclosure in line with the TCFD framework in order to strengthen the Group's engagement with shareholders, investors, and other stakeholders on climate change.
+Since endorsing the Task Force on Climate-related Financial Disclosure (hereinafter, TCFD) recommendations in April 2022, we have been promoting information disclosure in line with the TCFD framework in order to strengthen the Group's engagement with shareholders, investors, and other stakeholders on climate change.

 Governance